sandersn/manual/Typescript-for-Functional-Programmers.md

 `Combined` has two properties, `a` and `b`, just as if they had been written as one object literal type.
-Intersection and union are recursive in case of conflicts, so `Conflicting.a : number & string`.
+Intersection and union are recursive in case of conflicts, so `Conflicting.a: number & string`.

 ## Unit types